blog-featured-image

 FAQs: Sending Money from Germany to India

-2. Do parents in India need to pay tax on money received?
+Do parents in India need to pay tax on money received from their child in Germany?

-No. Money received from children is treated as a tax-exempt gift.
+No. Money received from children is treated as a tax-exempt gift, with no upper limit.

 Final Thoughts

-With ScopeX, NRIs in Germany can send money home with clarity, compliance, and confidence—knowing every transfer is transparent and well-documented.
+With ScopeX, NRIs in Germany can send money home with clarity, compliance, and confidence knowing every transfer is transparent and well documented on both ends.

 Sources & Disclaimer

-The information in this article is based on publicly available provider disclosures, marketing materials, industry reports, and general remittance market practices at the time of writing.
+The information in this article is based on publicly available provider disclosures, marketing materials, industry reports, and general practices in the remittance market at the time of writing.
 Exchange rates, fees, transfer speeds, and availability may vary by country, payment method, bank, and time period.

 Company names mentioned are included for illustrative and comparative purposes only.
 Any performance metrics, pricing examples, or user experiences referenced reflect advertised claims or individual reports and should not be treated as guarantees.
 Readers are encouraged to verify live rates, fees, and terms directly with the service provider before initiating a transfer.